 St. Louis Community College is committed to promoting gender equity and providing an environment free from discrimination and harassment on the basis of sex.
 STLCC provides many resources to students, faculty and staff to address concerns relating to discrimination or harassment on the basis of sex, which includes sexual misconduct.

 If you are in immediate danger, please call 911.

-Reports can be made online using the Behavior Incident Report Form
+Reports can be made online using the Title IX Sexual Harassment Complaint Form

 Reports may also be made to the following individuals:

 In accordance with Title IX of the Education Amendments, materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process must be posted publicly.
 Each member of the Title IX Team completes annual training to ensure equitable and best-practice responses are provided to complainants and respondents.
 Information about these materials can be found via the links below:

 Whether you're a student, faculty member, or staff member, know your Title IX rights and responsibilities as part of the STLCC community.